 Figure 15 shows the savings from operating lean.
-The \$618 million in cost savings in 2020 equals 17 percent of electric bills or about \$26 per month for a typical residential customer.
-Without operating lean, LIPA and PSEG Long Island would be unable to fund the investments in clean energy, customer satisfaction, and reliability to operate Clean and put the Customer First.
+The \$631 million in cost savings in 2020 equals 17 percent of electric bills or about \$27 per month for a typical residential customer.
+Without operating Lean, LIPA and PSEG Long Island would be unable to fund the investments in clean energy, customer satisfaction, and reliability needed to operate Clean and to put the Customer First.

-\$618 Million Customer Savings in 2020 from Being Lean
+\$631 Million Customer Savings in 2020 from Being Lean

 Millions

 Discontinuing investment in combined cycle plants \$348

 LIPA Reform Act 2% Tax Cap \$141

 Refinancing existing debt \$60

-Renegotiating expiring power purchase agreements \$29
+Renegotiating expiring power purchase agreements \$36

 Investing in cost-effective energy efficiency \$19

 PSA pension and retirement savings \$8

 Smart Meter savings \$7

 Reduction to gas transportation costs \$6

+Power plant property tax savings \$6

-Total \$618
+Total \$631

-How will we continue to be Lean?
+How will we continue to operate Lean?

-- By continuing to operate our business in a fiscally sustainable manner, with sound credit ratings and reduced borrowing that provides the lowest electric rates to our customer-owners over the long term; - By using technology to reduce cost and improve service, such as the deployment of Smart Meters, customer engagement tools and grid modernization initiatives, which save money while offering customers new electric rate options, better service, and improved power quality; - By encouraging cost-effective electrification of vehicles and heating, thereby reducing Long Island's carbon footprint, while getting more out of the fixed costs of maintaining the electric grid; - By seeking efficiencies in our costs and business practices, like opportunities to refinance debt, reduce contractual costs, and "pre-pay" for electric, thereby securing a discount on our fuel and power costs; and - By negotiating reductions to unreasonably high tax assessments, as any responsible taxpayer would do (see page 22).
+- By continuing to operate our business in a fiscally sustainable manner, with sound credit ratings and reduced borrowing that provides the lowest electric rates to our customer-owners over the long term; - By using technology to reduce cost and improve service, such as the deployment of Smart Meters, customer engagement tools, and grid modernization initiatives, which save money while offering customers new electric rate options, better service, and improved power quality; - By encouraging cost-effective electrification of vehicles and heating, thereby reducing Long Island's carbon footprint, while getting more out of the fixed costs of maintaining the electric grid; - By seeking efficiencies in our costs and business practices, like opportunities to refinance debt, reduce contractual costs, and "pre-pay" for electric, thereby securing a discount on our fuel and power costs; and - By negotiating reductions to unreasonably high tax assessments, as any responsible taxpayer would do (see page 22).